 The Lower Mainland and Vancouver Island are typically warmer than the rest of B.C. and don't usually have extended periods of colder weather that require increased electricity usage for heating.

-For the purposes of the Winter Disconnection Moratorium Pilot, the Lower Mainland area included Vancouver, Burnaby, Coquitlam, the North Shore (including Whistler and Pemberton) and Fraser Valley (including Chilliwack, and Hope).
-The Vancouver Island area included Vancouver Island, Sunshine Coast and Gulf Islands.
+For the purposes of the delayed disconnections in winter for non-payment, the Lower Mainland area includes Vancouver, Burnaby, Coquitlam, the North Shore (including Whistler and Pemberton) and Fraser Valley (including Chilliwack, and Hope).
+The Vancouver Island area includes Vancouver Island, Sunshine Coast and Gulf Islands.

 See a complete map [PDF, 630 KB].